-Female Janitor Describes Alleged Abuse by Priest at Maywood Church - NewsBreak
+Female janitor describes alleged abuse by priest at Maywood Church - NewsBreak

 “In short, (the archdiocese) had no knowledge of any complaints by anyone against Father Gonzalez related to inappropriate conduct,” the archdiocese lawyers further state in their court papers.

-A hearing on the archdiocese's dismissal motion is scheduled June 17 before Judge Christopher K. Lui.
+A hearing on the archdiocese’s dismissal motion is scheduled for June 17 before Judge Christopher K. Lui.